How to Organize Pokémon Cards in a Binder

 Pros: Numerical order is easy, spaces can be left for missing cards, and sets will be organized chronologically.

-Cons: Rare cards will be at the back, missing cards can leave the binder feeling empty.
+Cons: Rare cards will be at the back, missing cards result in empty pockets and can leave the binder feeling empty.

 Every Pokémon card is going to have a set symbol somewhere.
-Cards from the WotC era are going to have it outside the lower-left corner of the illustration box.
+Cards from the WotC era are going to have it outside the lower-right corner of the illustration box.

 Modern cards will have the symbol on the bottom left or bottom right of the card.
 Being able to identify the symbol and categorize the symbols together will essentially result in your cards being organized into sets.